 Attending a Jewish Funeral

 Jewish funerals are often held within a day or two of death.
 Funeral services may be held graveside, at a synagogue or in our chapel.
-Typically the service includes readings of Psalms, a eulogy given by clergy or family members and the recitation of the memorial prayer.
-Six Jewish individuals carry the casket to the hearse and from the hearse to the graveside, with family walking behind.
+Typically the service includes readings of Psalms, a eulogy given by clergy or family members, and the recitation of memorial prayers.

 Leviyah